CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Alternative Teacher Parameterizations

 \paragraph{Frozen teacher ($M = \infty$).} The simplest variant fixes $\bar{\theta} = \theta_0$ for the entire training run.
 This provides a stable, non-shifting compression target and allows teacher prefill to be pre-computed once.
 However, the frozen teacher becomes an increasingly weak compression oracle as the student improves, limiting the maximum achievable compression.

 \paragraph{Periodic teacher (our default, $M{=}50$).} Setting a finite update interval $M$ (Algorithm~\ref{alg:opsdc}) enables progressive compression: after each refresh, the updated teacher, having already internalized compression from the previous round, produces even more concise traces under instruction $c$, providing a stronger compression signal.
 The discrete refresh avoids continuous co-adaptation while still allowing compression to deepen over training.
-Our ablation (Section~\ref{sec:ablation_M}) shows that $M \in \{40, 50, 60\}$ form a stable plateau with nearly identical training dynamics, confirming robustness to the exact interval within this range.
+Our ablation (Section~\ref{sec:ablation_M}) shows that $M \in \{30, 50\}$ form a stable plateau, retaining base-level accuracy while still compressing substantially, confirming robustness to the exact interval within this range.

 \paragraph{EMA teacher.} The teacher parameters are an exponential moving average of the student, updated after each gradient step:

 This provides a smooth, continuous version of progressive compression.
 With moderate decay ($\alpha = 0.995$), it can yield additional compression beyond the frozen teacher but requires careful monitoring for collapse.